Our charts and data

 The Official Charts are not only about the Singles and Albums countdowns, but also charts spanning Film and a wide array of genres.

-Best known for the Official Singles Chart and the Official Artist Albums Chart, the Official Charts Company actually compiles more than 50 charts of different shapes, sizes and flavours – including a vast array of music genre charts and the Official Charts for the home entertainment industry, including the weekly Official Video Chart and the Official DVD and Blu-ray rundowns.
+Best known for the Official Singles Chart and the Official Artist Albums Chart, the Official Charts Company actually compiles more than 50 charts of different shapes, sizes and flavours – including a vast array of music genre charts and the Official Charts for the home entertainment industry, including the weekly Official Film Chart and the Official DVD and Blu-ray rundowns.

-Many of these charts are incorporated into the new consumer-facing database hosted on OfficialCharts.com - for some pointers on how to get the most out of this resource, check out our handy guide here.
+Many of these charts are incorporated into the new consumer-facing database hosted on OfficialCharts.com - for some pointers on how to get the most out of this resource, check out our guide here.

-The full week’s data is then aggregated during Sunday, with the key charts published on Sunday afternoon – most notably, with the Official Singles Chart and Official Albums Chart unveiled between 4pm and 7pm.
+The full week’s data is then aggregated during Friday, with the key charts published on Friday afternoon – most notably, with the Official Singles Chart and Official Albums Chart unveiled between 4pm and 5.45pm.
 Since 1987, this has been the basis of a weekly appointment to listen on BBC Radio 1.

 In turn, the data provides insight for the UK’s key record labels, video studios/distributors and entertainment retailers (as well as a range of overseas clients) to assess the success of their projects on a day-by-day, week-by-week basis.

 These services are available only to entertainment industry professionals, on a subscription and one-off basis – details for these services are available here: B2B data